OPA Complaint Process

 Once the full investigation is complete, the investigative file is given to the Director and Auditor to review.
 The Director confirms that no further investigation is required, reviews the case, reviews the allegations and determines whether misconduct did occur.

-- Lawful and Proper: a preponderance of evidence indicates the alleged conduct did occur, but that the conduct was justified, lawful and proper.
+· Not Sustained (Lawful and Proper): the action/conduct of the employee did occur, but the conduct was justified, lawful and proper.

-- Management Action: due to a deficiency in policy or SPD procedures, no individual will be held accountable for an improper act or undesirable action.
-The OPA Director makes a recommendation as to how to change or improve the SPD policy or procedures.
+· Not Sustained (Management Action): due to a deficiency in policy or SPD procedures, no individual will be held accountable for the improper act or undesirable action.
+The OPA Director makes a recommendation to change or improve the SPD policy or procedures.
+This recommendation is posted on OPA's website.
+The Chief of Police responds to the recommendation and provides status updates to OPA about the implementation of the recommendation.

 For Sustained allegations, the Chief of Police determines the final discipline to be imposed - only the Chief has the authority to impose discipline.